zahrabakhshalizadeh/maryrosecook.com/_posts/2010-03-04-getting-thrown-out-of-a-lesbian-bookshop-4.md

 We found a few women hanging around, one of them in debate with a bloke.
 My German is not great, but it became clear that men are not allowed in the lesbian bookshop.
 So, my colleague, the other guy and I left.

 I was once involved in organising a feminist health weekender that was for women and woman-identified trans people only.
 I felt that the event suffered because of that policy: the perspectives and ideas of my male friends were missing.
-Further, I don&#8217;t see how such a policy can be anything other that bigoted: it&#8217;s prejudice in the literal sense, pre judgement.
+Further, I don't see how such a policy can be anything other that bigoted: it's prejudice in the literal sense, pre judgement.

 The most frequently used justification for such a policy is based on creating safe spaces.
 If you exclude those who a group feels could impinge on their freedom, you create a haven where people can act and think as they wish without fear of harm.